Fall in Love with

 Vienna Giant Ferris Wheel

 The Vienna Giant Ferris Wheel, known as the Riesenrad, is an iconic landmark located in the Prater amusement park.
 Constructed in 1897 to celebrate the Golden Jubilee of Emperor Franz Joseph I, the Ferris wheel stands as a symbol of Vienna’s rich history and enduring charm.
 Offering breathtaking views of the city, the Riesenrad provides a unique vantage point to admire Vienna’s skyline, from the historic architecture of the city center to the lush greenery of the surrounding parks.
-As one of the world’s oldest operating Ferris wheels, it combines historical significance with modern-day appeal, making it a must-visit attraction for both locals and tourists.
+As the oldest extant large Ferris wheel still in regular operation, it combines historical significance with modern-day appeal, making it a must-visit attraction for both locals and tourists.

 Address: